justingrant94/Project/README.md

 **Day 3:** I then realised my wireframe/plan wasn't well thought through as I needed to alternate between the two counters which I did research for and there were resources online which made this do-able.

-**Day 4:** I created the function checkWinner which was the most challenging part of the game as I needed to make sure that if four connects are matching that the user is notified, which took me a few days to get the hang of it which i referred to a lot of my resources from StackOverflow.
+**Day 4:** I created the function checkWinner which was the most challenging part of the game as I needed to make sure that if four connects are matching that the user is notified, which took me a few days to get the hang of it which I referred to a lot of my resources from StackOverflow.

 **Day 5 & 6:** After understanding how to create the Vertical and Horizontal checks the diagonal checks were a little different as the logic was a little more complicated.
 After looking into various articles I came across an article that explained the logic in a way I understood what to do.